 The idea of the mobile home didn’t start with Winnebago, because the Springfield Portable House came before.

-The company, based in Springfield, Mass., made eight models, including a garage, a hunting cabin and a nine-room cottage — all with a 10-year warranty.
+The company expanded the line to eight models.
+Those included a garage, a hunting cabin and a nine-room cottage — all with a 10-year warranty.

 Like the Sears homes, the Thayer line died out in the 1940s.